cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 An OPAQUE-3DH configuration is a tuple (OPRF, KDF, MAC, Hash, MHF, Group, Context) such that the following conditions are met:

-- The OPRF protocol uses the "base mode" variant of {{I-D.irtf-cfrg-voprf}} and implements the interface in {{dependencies}}.
+- The OPRF protocol uses the "base mode" variant of {{OPRF}} and implements the interface in {{dependencies}}.
 Examples include OPRF(ristretto255, SHA-512) and OPRF(P-256, SHA-256).
 - The KDF, MAC, and Hash functions implement the interfaces in {{dependencies}}.